antlafarge/cpp-tools/Base64/README.md

 # Warning codes

 If you get a warning as a result, the data was successfully processed, but the result data might be invalid
+When using high-level functions (from `base64.helpers.h`), the warnings are lost because errors handling is done by catching exceptions

-## 1 MissingPadding (0x01)
+## 1 MissingPaddingCharacters (0x01)

 Missing base64 padding characters
 Warning indicating base64 string might be truncated
+For example `QQ` or `QQ=` (instead of `QQ==`) decoding result will be `A` with a warning `MissingPaddingCharacters`
+For example `QUI` (instead of `QQI=`) decoding result will be `AB` with a warning `MissingPaddingCharacters`

 ## 2 InvalidPaddingBits (0x02)

 Invalid padding bits
 Padding bits are not equal to 0
 Warning indicating base64 string might be truncated
+For example `QR==` (instead of `QQ==`) decoding result will be `A` with a warning `InvalidPaddingBits`
+For example `QUJ=` (instead of `QUI=`) decoding result will be `AB` with a warning `InvalidPaddingBits`

 ## 3 MissingPaddingCharactersAndInvalidPaddingBits (0x03)

 Aggregation of MissingPadding and InvalidPaddingBits warnings
-    cf. MissingPadding
+cf. MissingPaddingCharacters
 cf. InvalidPaddingBits
+For example `QR` or `QR=` (instead of `QQ==`) decoding result will be `A` with a warning `MissingPaddingCharactersAndInvalidPaddingBits`
+For example `QUJ` (instead of `QUI=`) decoding result will be `AB` with a warning `MissingPaddingCharactersAndInvalidPaddingBits`

 # Error codes

 ## 32 InvalidDestinationBufferSize (0x20)

 Destination buffer size too small
 Allocate greater destination buffer

 ## 96 InvalidSourceBufferSize (0x60)

 Invalid source buffer size
 Base64 encoded data size must be a multiple of 4

 ## 97 InvalidCharacter (0x61)

 Invalid base64 character
 Source data is not a valid base64 encoded string